 The purchase of training software occurred in September 2015 and training began in October 2015.
+The last training took place January 5, 2016.
+The Training Staff is now trained on the software and it is being implemented.
 Status: In Progress.